Mikeblanchard/Covid_Project/README.md

 We observe that the features resulting in Obesity are reciprocals of those associated with Undernourishment.
 This passes the logical test of the two being at odds with each other.
 The features with the highest correlation to Deaths (as a percentage of the population), are mostly age related.
 A near-strong correlation with higher average age countries, and countries with people aged 65 and 75.
 Interestingly, high GDP and Human Deveelopment Index countries are very much correlated with higher deaths.
 Perhaps this is an indication of more travel into the country, contributing to the spread and mortality of Covid-19.
 Population density was a bit of a surprise, having virtually no correlation with deaths from the disease.

 Finally, we observe that none of the features we looked at had much correlation at all with death rate of people who contracted Covid-19, with the highest and lowest r values being 0.14 and -0.107.
-Study into medical procedure and availability may be the factor that determines rate at which people die from Covid.
+Study into medical procedure and availability may be the factor that determines rate at which people die from Covid, as it does not appear to be dietary.

 ## Database Sketch
 ### Completed by: Arjun Kannawar